Champions League qualifying: how it stands, what's next

 Article body

-PSV Eindhoven, Dinamo Zagreb and Ferencváros are all well set heading into the second legs of their UEFA Champions League second qualifying round ties, though the likes of Celtic still have work to do.
+Dinamo Zagreb, Malmö, Ferencváros and Legia Warszawa have all guaranteed a spot in the group stage of one of UEFA's three club competitions after winning their UEFA Champions League second qualifying round ties on Tuesday.

-Every team that reaches the UEFA Champions League third qualifying round will be guaranteed a spot in the group stage of one of UEFA's three club competitions.
+On Wednesday, PSV Eindhoven and Crvena zvezda are among the sides well set to join the quartet in the UEFA Champions League third qualifying round but a third former European Cup winner, Celtic, still have plenty of work to do.

 Second qualifying round fixtures